 For his first major feature, freelancer Brendan Borrell crisscrossed Bolivia for 2 ½ weeks in an old truck with notebook, recorder, and camera, waiting out roadblocks, going a long time between meals, and of course munching hot chili peppers.
-[What’s So Hot About Chili Peppers? appeared in Smithsonian in April 2009.]
+“What’s So Hot About Chili Peppers?” appeared in Smithsonian in April 2009.
+Here, Borrell tells TON co-founder Jeanne Erdmann the story behind the story.
+(This interview has been edited for length and clarity.)

 How did you hear about Josh Tewksbury, the subject of your profile?